microsoft/terminal/doc/cascadia/Keybindings-Arguments.md

 Then, in `App`, we'll handle each of these events.
 We set up lambdas as event handlers for each event in `App::_HookupKeyBindings`.
 In each of those functions, We'll inspect the `IKeyBindingArgs` parameter, and use args from its implementation to call callbacks in the `App` class.
+We will update `App` to have methods defined with the actual keybinding function signatures.

 Instead of:

 ```c++
     void App::_HookupKeyBindings(TerminalApp::AppKeyBindings bindings) noexcept
     {